 Sever’s disease (calcaneal apophysitis) is a common problem with the heel bone in children and will typically last anywhere from weeks to months or longer.
 There is no predictable pattern or time frame.
-If activity levels are reduced to a very low level and things like cushioned heel pads might reduce symptoms in a matter of weeks but they could recur when activity levels are increased. if there is a small reduction in activity levels so that the pain is tolerable by the child, then it may last months.
+If activity levels are reduced to a very low level and things like cushioned heel pads used, this might reduce symptoms in a matter of weeks but they could recur when activity levels are increased.
+If there is a small or no reduction in activity levels so that the pain is tolerable by the child, then it may last months.

 See this PodChatLive on calcaneal apophysitis: